sandhawke/nav-spa/README.md

 directory to compare.).
 For that example, we don't put the state in the browser history.
 (Imagine clicking back through your history, one animation frame at a time!)

+## Statup and Initial State

+Nothing happens until the DOM is ready.
+Then:

+1. nav emits dom-ready
+2. nav emits change-X events for each param X in the URL
+3. nav emits ready

+After that, additional nav.change events will fire in response to nav.jump, the user clicking on state links, or the user navigating forward or backward in the browser history.
+If the user edits the URL, that's the same as an initial startup.

+Always validate the new state value, since users can edit it at will.
+The empty string should be understand as the default, or changed (using nav.jump) to be some non-empty default value.

 ## Custom Paths